michaelheider/bauboo.youtube-plugin/README.md

 If you want to embed just the video, but without additional data, you can fork the component and remove everything except for the `iframe`s.
 The plugin however still expects the API key, even though embedding videos is possible without.

 If you don't want to specify the API key, you can copy and paste the `iframe` manually.
 See [this](https://support.google.com/youtube/answer/171780).
-Notice, that you can also specify privacy enhanced mode and wether you want video controls to be displayed.
+Notice, that you can also specify privacy enhanced mode and whether you want video controls to be displayed.